Zig

 While Zig has a relatively small learning curve compared to other low-level programming languages, it's not necessarily beginner-friendly.
 Developers with experience in C or other low-level languages may find it easier to pick up, but it may be more challenging for beginners who are new to programming.

-Snippet from Wikipedia: Zig (programming language)
+- Snippet from Wikipedia: Zig (programming language)

 Zig is an imperative, general-purpose, statically typed, compiled system programming language designed by Andrew Kelley.
-It is intended to be a successor to the C programming language, with the intention of being even smaller and simpler to program in while also offering more functionality.
+It is intended as a successor to the language C, with the intent of being even smaller and simpler to program in, while offering more functionality.
+It is free and open-source software, released under an MIT License.

 GitHub Topics